starmaker2130/xraudioplayer/README.md

 npm install vraudioplayer
 ```
  2. import vraudioplayer (using the 'require' method is recommended; some Node releases do not have the newest ES6 features enabled by default)

+ 3. add audio files to your playlist then build it

  (a) using add method
 ```javascript